 You can change the MySQL password for the root user or any other user in the database via the command line.

 A prompt displays like the one below once you log in.

 To create a database with the name tutorial_database, type the following command.

 CREATE DATABASE tutorial_database;

-If a database of the same name already exists, then a new database will not be created and you’ll receive this error:
+If a database of the same name already exists, the system will not create a new database, and you will receive this error.

 ERROR 1007 (HY000): Can't create database 'tutorial_database'; database exists